Hugh Kleinpeter Gr 5 Pantera

 The picture above shows the fuel injected engine and some of the original main chassis structures remaining.
-The chassis was later converted, and further modified, to full custom fabricated tube chassis sections.
+Later, following a crash at Riverside Raceway, the chassis was further modified with a full custom fabricated tubular sub-frame.

 Attesting to the effectiveness of the team's design and development, Hugh's "Team Pantera" captured the USRCC (United States Road Racing Championship) National Championship for the SCCA Southeastern Division in 1978 with three consecutive wins.